Openscapes Reflections Booklet

 Registration

 This program has a $95 value.
 Please register through this short form.
-We intend to make this program accessible to anyone interested, with sponsorship available through the registration form.
+We intend to make this program available to anyone interested, with sponsorship available through the registration form.

-Registration includes 3 weekly reflection prompts and 3 live Huddles with our team and the community via Zoom (we will send optional calendar invites).
+Registration includes 3 weekly reflection prompts, 3 live Huddles (optional) and 1 GitHub Clinic (optional) with our team and the community via Zoom (we will send calendar invites).
 These calls will be recorded and uploaded online so that you’re able to watch them on your own time if you can’t attend live.

 All reflection prompts are openly available through this Booklet.
 Yes, you can do the Reflections program for no cost from these open educational resources alone (as is true with all Openscapes resources!).
 We encourage you to do this alone (or with your colleagues) if this is right for you.
-By registering above you receive additional structure, accountability, and a supportive community.
-You also invest in open science and Openscapes open resources and programming.
+By registering above you receive additional structure, accountability, and community.
+You also invest in open science resources through helping Openscapes build different funding avenues to sustain this work.

 What to expect